Past Projects

 Maritime Cognitive Decision Support System

-The primary general objective of the MARI-Sense project is the integration and adaptation of existing expertise and the development of novel knowledge and skills to develop the MARI-Sense Cognitive Decision Support System for Maritime Activities Planning, Emergency Response and Planning, and Maritime Spatial Planning.
-The secondary general objective is the development and implementation of strategies for smart, sustainable, and inclusive growth with beneficial impact to the society, technology, and economy powered by the diverse capabilities of members of the quadruple helix and general public.
-The project is co-funded by the European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation (RIF) with a total budget of 1M Euros.
+The primary objective of the MARI-Sense project was to integrate and adapt existing expertise and develop novel knowledge and skills to build the MARI-Sense Cognitive Decision Support System for Maritime Activities Planning, Emergency Response and Planning, and Maritime Spatial Planning.
+The secondary general objective was the development and implementation of strategies for smart, sustainable, and inclusive growth with a beneficial impact on society, technology, and the economy, powered by the diverse capabilities of members of the quadruple helix and the general public.
+The project was co-funded by the European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation (RIF) with a total budget of 1M Euros.

 Sea Traffic Management in the Eastern Mediterranean

-The general objective of the STEAM (Sea Traffic Management in the Eastern Mediterranean) project is the efficient management of sea traffic in the Eastern Mediterranean sea, while at the same time ensuring safety and environmental sustainability.
+The general objective of the STEAM (Sea Traffic Management in the Eastern Mediterranean) project was to efficiently manage sea traffic in the Eastern Mediterranean while ensuring safety and environmental sustainability.
 More specifically, to develop the Port of Limassol to become (i) a world-class transshipment and information hub adopting modern digital technologies brought to the maritime sector, and (ii) a driver for short sea shipping in the Eastern Mediterranean through enhanced services based on standardized ship and port connectivity.
-The project is co-funded by the European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation (RIF) with a total budget of 1M Euros.
+The project was co-funded by the European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation (RIF) with a total budget of 1M Euros.

 Middleware for Combining Heterogeneous IoT Devices

-The Internet of Things (IoT) extends connectivity beyond traditional computing devices to different types of smart objects, equipped with various sensors and actuators.
-Due to device heterogeneity, the complexity of developing applications that require the collection and sharing of data across multiple IoT devices is high, as developers need to be familiar with a diverse set of supported services and APIs.
-Cuttlefish is a flexible and lightweight middleware that offers a unified API to help with the development of applications that utilize multiple heterogeneous IoT devices.
+The Internet of Things (IoT) extends connectivity beyond traditional computing devices to a wide range of smart objects equipped with various sensors and actuators.
+Due to device heterogeneity, developing applications that require collecting and sharing data across multiple IoT devices is complex, as developers must be familiar with a diverse set of supported services and APIs.
+Cuttlefish is a flexible, lightweight middleware that provides a unified API to support the development of applications that integrate multiple heterogeneous IoT devices.
 It abstracts away much of the complexity involved with orchestrating different devices at runtime.
-At the same time, it avoids the caveats of existing approaches through a simple and efficient design, yet one that offers a rich set of capabilities to developers.
-This project is done in collaboration with Dr. Andreas Pamboris from UCLan Cyprus.
+At the same time, it avoids the caveats of existing approaches through a simple and efficient design, while offering a rich set of capabilities to developers.
+This project was carried out in collaboration with Dr. Andreas Pamboris at UCLan Cyprus.

 Towards a Unified Platform for Multi-Wearable Apps

 Wearable technology has recently become an ubiquitous part of everyday life.
-Smartwatches, activity trackers, and clothing embedded with sensors are used for monitoring personal fitness data, detecting health disorders, and offering real-time feedback.
+Smartwatches, activity trackers, and sensor-embedded clothing are used to monitor personal fitness data, detect health disorders, and provide real-time feedback.
 However, the current landscape of wearable devices suffers from two main issues: (i) each device currently offers only a portion of all the combined capabilities of all the devices, and (ii) most devices do not share data with each other and are tied to certain ecosystems.
-Hence, there is a strong need for a unified framework that will change the current collection of standalone devices to a fully networked technology.
-This project is done in collaboration with Dr. Andreas Pamboris and Dr. Panayiotis Andreou from UCLan Cyprus.
+Hence, there is a strong need for a unified framework that will transform the current collection of standalone devices into a fully networked system.
+This project was carried out in collaboration with Dr. Andreas Pamboris and Dr. Panayiotis Andreou at UCLan Cyprus.

 Sea Traffic Management Validation Project

-The primary goal of this research programme is the innovative optimization of processes and services within and between ports based on enhanced collaboration and regulated information sharing among port actors.
+The primary goal of this research program was the innovative optimization of processes and services within and between ports based on enhanced collaboration and regulated information sharing among port actors.
 Sea Traffic Management will create significant added value for the maritime transport chain, in particular for ship and cargo owners.
-This will be achieved through real-time and efficient information exchange among various parties such as ships, service providers, and shipping companies.
-The project is funded by the European Commission, Innovation and Networks Executive Agency (INEA), Connecting Europe Facility (CEF) with a total budget of 42.9M euros.
+This was achieved through real-time, efficient information exchange among various parties, such as ships, service providers, and shipping companies.
+The project was funded by the European Commission, Innovation and Networks Executive Agency (INEA), Connecting Europe Facility (CEF), with a total budget of 42.9M euros.

 Scalable Near Real-Time Failure Localization of Data Center Networks

 Despite the built-in redundancy in data center networks, performance issues and device or link failures in the network can lead to user-perceived service interruptions.
 Therefore, determining and localizing user-impacting availability and performance issues in the network in near real time is crucial.
-Our key idea is to use statistical data mining techniques on large-scale active monitoring data to determine a ranked list of suspect causes, which we refine with passive monitoring signals.
+Our key idea is to apply statistical data mining techniques to large-scale active monitoring data to produce a ranked list of suspect causes, which we refine using passive monitoring signals.

 Starfish: A Self-tuning System for Big Data Analytics

 The Hadoop MapReduce platform is a popular choice for big data analytics.
-Unfortunately, Hadoop's performance out of the box leaves much to be desired, causing suboptimal use of resources, time, and money.
-Starfish is a self-tuning system for big data analytics that builds on Hadoop while adapting to system workloads and user needs to provide good performance automatically; without any need for users to understand and manipulate the many tuning knobs in the Hadoop platform.
+Unfortunately, Hadoop's out-of-the-box performance leaves much to be desired, leading to suboptimal use of resources, time, and money.
+Starfish is a self-tuning system for big data analytics that builds on Hadoop, adapting to system workloads and user needs to deliver good performance automatically, without requiring users to understand and manipulate the many tuning knobs in the Hadoop platform.

 Query Optimization Techniques for Partitioned Tables